 Basis of Rates

 All prices are per-person based on two persons sharing a room, tent, or cabin.
 All prices and fares are quoted in U.S. dollars.
-The rates are based on tariffs, currency values, airfares and third-party charges as of correspondence date and are subject to change due to unforeseen circumstances.
-While Pamoja Safaris will do everything possible to maintain the listed prices, if it is necessary to levy a surcharge, Pamoja Safaris reserves the right to do so, and notification will be given at or before the time of final invoicing.
+The rates are based on tariffs, currency values, airfares, and third-party charges as of the correspondence date and are subject to change due to unforeseen circumstances.
+While Pamoja Safaris will do everything possible to maintain the listed prices if it is necessary to levy a surcharge, Pamoja Safaris reserves the right to do so, and notification will be given at or before the time of final invoicing.

 Anyone under 18 must be accompanied by a parent or guardian for the entire Safari.
 Some itineraries have minimum age requirements—contact us for further information.